qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 max_sending_uniflow_id (0x40):

- :  Indicate the support of the multipath extension presented in this document,
+ :  Indicates the support of the multipath extension presented in this document,
     regardless of the carried value.
 Its integer value puts an upper bound on the number of sending uniflows the host advertising the value is ready to support.
 If absent, this means that the host does not agree to use the